roddhjav/apparmor.d/docs/report.md

 The **[aa-log](usage.md#apparmor-log)** tool reports all AppArmor `DENIED` and `ALLOWED`.
 It should be used to fix AppArmor related issues.

-While testing, if something get wrong, you need to put the profile in complain mode, so that you can investigate, and it does not block your program.
+While testing, if something goes wrong, you need to put the profile in complain mode, so that you can investigate, and it does not block your program.

 When creating [an issue on Github][newissue], please post a link to the [paste] of the audit log generated with:
 ```sh